-Mackerel was caught in 38 of the 43 predetermined surface trawl stations in the survey area (Figures 1 and 2).
-The average catches of mackerel were lower in 2017 as compared to 2016.
-It should however be noted that the covered areas were not identical.
+Mackerel was caught in all of the 42 predetermined surface trawl stations in the survey area (Figures 1 and 2).
+The average catches of mackerel in the Faroese survey area 2019 was the highest on record and significantly higher than in 2018.
+It should however be noted that the covered areas have not been identical among years.
 The catches of mackerel and herring on each surface trawl station are shown as pie charts in Figure 1.
-It can be seen that the highest concentrations of mackerel were observed north of the Faroes and in the northeastern part of the surveyed area (Figure 1).
+The highest concentrations of mackerel were generally observed on the Faroe Plateau and on the Faroe - Iceland ridge.
+The relatively large catches in the southwestern part of the survey area have only been previously observed in 2015.

-The mean length of mackerel was 35 cm and mean weight 405 g, but there were indications of two modes in the length distribution (Figure 2).
-The age distribution (Figure 2) shows relatively high numbers of three year old mackerel.
-The larger mackerel were mainly 5-7 year old fish.
+The mean length of mackerel was 36.4 cm and mean weight 434 g (Figure 2).
+The age distribution (Figure 2) shows that the bulk was 5-9 year old fish.